How do I volunteer as an EMT?

 Sure.
 Some universities even have volunteer EMT opportunities on campus, like Tulane University’s TEMS organization.

 EMT work is actually a great job for students.
 In between calls, you’ll probably be allowed to study for other classes or complete coursework.
-Many organizations are willing to work with your schedule, and your hours of clinical experience may be recorded for PA or medical school, if that’s your chosen route.
+Many organizations are willing to work with your schedule, and your hours of clinical experience may be helpful for PA or medical school application, if that’s your chosen route.